HemanthVattam25/MERN-STACK-WEB-DEVELOPMENT/HTML, CSS and JavaScript/Day-8 PROMISE/readme.md

 There are some issues with the asynchronous code.

 1. **Callback Hell**:
-   When we use asynchronous code, if we use nested functions inside the first argument of asynchronous method/ Web APIs i.e, setTimeout, setTimeInterval etc...
+   When we use asynchronous code, if we use nested functions inside the first argument of asynchronous method/ Web APIs i.e, setTimeout, setInterval etc...
 If any issue or error persists, It is very hard to figure out what is happened and which part is the issue.
 This creates callback hell due to multiple nested functions.
 It misses clarity.

 2. **Code State**
    What is the state of the code, is it running or not? is it throwing error or not?
 Will it run or not?